B.A., Latin American Studies, Syracuse University

 Arns, J. (2015).
 (Ed.)
 Annual Review of Cultural History Informatics, Lanham, MD: Rowman & Littlefield Publishers.

 Arns, J. (2013).
 Assessing the value of public library services: Promises and prospects.
 University of South Carolina.
-School of Library and Information Science.
+School of Information Science.

 Williams, R.V., Arns, J. W., Roughen, P., & Miller, K. (2013).
 Religious attitudes and attitudes about scientific issues: An analysis of their social